rm3l/maoni/README.md

     //share the screenshot capture file to other apps (depending on your callback implementation) new Maoni.Builder(MY_FILE_PROVIDER_AUTHORITY)
         .withWindowTitle("Send Feedback") //Set to an empty string to clear it .withMessage("Hey!
-Love or hate this app?
+Love this app?
 We would love to hear from you.")
         .withExtraLayout(R.layout.my_feedback_activity_extra_content)
         .withHandler(myHandlerForMaoni) //Custom Callback for Maoni
         .withFeedbackContentHint("[Custom hint] Write your feedback here")